 Learn the virtues of flexibility and patience

 Travel photography helps you grow at a personal level.
 It changes you significantly.
 When you are sensitive to the planet, you become more flexible and develop patience.
-It is one of the best learnings that Nature runs at its own sweet pace and yet accomplishes everything it aspires.
+It is one of the best learnings from travel photography that Nature runs at its own sweet pace and yet accomplishes everything it aspires.

 Make your life an adventure